Theoretical and experimental status of rare charm decays: Model-independent constraints on Wilson coefficients

-The phenomenology of these decays can be adopted from the lepton flavour conserving case, by introducing lepton flavour indices for operators and different Wilson coefficients.
+The phenomenology of these decays can be adopted from the lepton flavor conserving case, by introducing lepton flavor indices for operators and different Wilson coefficients.
 For clarity, we additionally indicate Wilson coefficients corresponding to LFV operators with ${K}$.
-We update the bounds on these LFV Wilson coefficients~\cite{Bause:2019vpr}
+We update the bounds on these LFV Wilson coefficients\cite{Bause:2019vpr}

-where $K_i=K_i^{e\mu} + K_i^{\prime\,e\mu}$ for $D^+\to \pi^+ e^+\mu^-$ and $K_i=K_i^{\mu e} + K_i^{\prime\,\mu e}$ for $D^+\to \pi^+ \mu^+e^-$. $K_{S,P}^{(\prime)}$ can be better constrained from data on leptonic decays, using the measurement of $\mathcal{B}(D^0\to e^\pm\mu^\mp)$ presented in Eq.~\eqref{eq:limitsDll}.
+where $K_i=K_i^{e\mu} + K_i^{\prime e\mu}$ for $D^+\to \pi^+ e^+\mu^-$ and $K_i=K_i^{\mu e} + K_i^{\prime\mu e}$ for $D^+\to \pi^+ \mu^+e^-$. $K_{S,P}^{(\prime)}$ can be better constrained from data on leptonic decays, using the measurement of $\mathcal{B}(D^0\to e^\pm\mu^\mp)$ presented in Eq.~\eqref{eq:limitsDll}.
 One obtains

 As stated in Ref.~\refcite{Bause:2019vpr}, $K^{e\tau}$ couplings can be constrained by measurements of $\mathcal{B}(D^0\to e^{\pm} \tau^{\mp})$.
-However, no experimental measurement exists to date and only high--$p_T$ constraints are available for $K^{\mu\tau}$ and $K^{e\tau}$, see for instance Ref.~\refcite{Angelescu:2020uug}.
+However, no experimental measurement exists to date and only high-$p_T$ constraints are available for $K^{\mu\tau}$ and $K^{e\tau}$, see for instance Ref.~\refcite{Angelescu:2020uug}.